Cutter Setup

 3

-Compile the shader - keyboard shortcuts Alt+e, Control+e or Apple+e.
+Compile the shader - keyboard shortcut Alt+e, Control+e or Apple+e.

 Cutter will ensure the compiler will save the shader to the users "shaders" directory.